usgs/wdfn-blog/content/build-river-conditions.md

   <source src="static/us-river-conditions/animation_2020_10_01_2020_10_31.mp4" type="video/mp4">
 </video>

-This process of creating individual frames and then stitching together into a video or GIF will work for any set of images you have.
+This process of creating individual frames and them stitching together into a video or GIF will work for any set of images you have.
 To use this code with other frames (if you didn’t create the ones above), just change out the first line of the GIF or video code chunks that define your vector of files as the object, `frames`.